tymyrddin/purple/source/docs/choreographies/index.rst

 Other facilitated choreographies
 ============================================

-Starts with desired state and work in reverse towards currently-perceived-state to identify the actions, dependencies, and potential obstacles along the way.
-We provide stepwise methodologies, guides, and templates to anticipate challenges and plan contingencies.
-This ensures your organisation progresses effectively toward its goals while avoiding common pitfalls.

-Note: These are not a linear processes.
-They are iterative and dynamic: as you walk through them, new dependencies, risks, or insights may emerge, requiring adjustments.
-The process loops, revisits, and adapts continuously rather than following a straight line.
-Nor does one go through them alone.
-Hence the rewording to "choreographies".
+Instead of handing out rigid playbooks, we work with teams through choreographies: stepwise, face-to-face movements that surface obstacles before they appear.
+These are not the familiar linear processes with their tidy diagrams and false sense of certainty.
+They are looping and adaptive: as you move through them, new dependencies, blind spots, or risks will emerge, and the choreography shifts in response.

+What sets them apart is the inclusion of what most frameworks ignore—obliviousness and congruence in scenario planning, timelines that reflect human energy rather than just project milestones, and human-based obstacle avoidance steering built in from the very start.
+And because no one does this alone, “choreographies” emphasises the collaborative nature: coordinated, rehearsed, and adjusted together, in the room, not on a screen.

 .. toctree::
    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Map the steps needed to overcome obstacles before they occur:
+   :caption: And once underway, without us needing to stay in the room:

+   retrospectives.md
    scenario-planning.md
    backward-planning.md
-   retrospectives.md